Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 1. State "we will not integrate with Gemini" until they resolve the limitations of their client.
 2. Implement your own client using the HTTP API.
 3. Use hacks to push the key where it is needed.
-Of course, cover them with tests so that the code does not break when the SDK is updated.
+Of course, in pair with covering them with tests so that the code does not break when the SDK is updated.
 4. Implement as is, but explicitly declare that the client to the Gemini API is a singleton.
 For example, throw an exception when a user tries to create a second client.

-As we can see, there are options, but time-consuming and more complex.
+As we can see, there are options, but they are time-consuming and more complex.

 ## Why does such a bug appear in the code at all?